Table of Contents

 | start | Input | 1 | Set high to start running the codebreaker |

-| done | Output | 1 | Active-high for one cycle when the encryption/decryption completes |
+| done | Output | 1 | High when the key search completes (on success or error).
+Stays high until reset or starting a new search |

-| error | Output | 1 | Indicates the previous codebreak resulted in no match |
+| error | Output | 1 | Indicates the previous codebreak resulted in no match.
+Stays high until reset or starting a new search |

 | key | Output | 24 | Encryption key |